Edo College: Curriculum

 Others includes, Additional Mathematics (pre-calculus), Art & Design, Music, Introductory Technology, Design Technology, Performing Arts, and Physical Education.

 All these subjects are carefully woven throughout the 3-3 format of the Nigerian secondary school system.
 That is 3 years of Junior Secondary School and 3 years of Senior secondary school.
-A pre-undergraduate level the Higher School Certificate (HSC) /Advanced School Certificate (A-level) are being reintroduced.
+A pre-undergraduate level, the Higher School Certificate (HSC) /Advanced School Certificate (A-level), is being reintroduced.